CanFam23/BookRecommender/README.md

 ## Description
 This project is a book recommendation system that utilizes multiple data processing and machine learning techniques to recommend books based on user input.

 It uses TF-IDF for text vectorization, converting book details into numerical features, and cosine similarity to measure the similarity between books.
-Sentiment analysis is used to determine the emotional tone of reviews, which feeds into a logistic regression model along with the review's text porition that predicts book ratings.
+Sentiment analysis determines the emotional tone of reviews, which, along with the review text, is fed into a logistic regression model to predict book ratings.
 The system also includes stopword removal to clean text data, sparse matrices for efficient storage, and majority voting to predict book ratings based on the most frequent review scores.

 ## Installation